maxd66/auto-readme/README.md

 ## Credits

-Their was a tiny bit of starter code I received from the UCSD Coding Bootcamp Extension
+Their was a tiny bit of starter code I received from the UCSD Coding Bootcamp Extension.
+I also am using the inquirer plug in for node from npm.

 ## License